deeheber/book-inventory/README.md

 ## Want to use a MySQL db instead?
 - Take a look at the code on [this](https://github.com/deeheber/book-inventory/tree/heroku) branch.
 - A local MySQL db instance will run through MAMP if you're on a Mac.

-## Coming soon
-Check out the [issues](https://github.com/deeheber/book-inventory/issues) to see new features and improvments